 The Sub-Advisor seeks to select CEFs that trade at discounts to the true market values of the CEFs' municipal bond holdings by identifying quantifiable (or "rational") factors that could contribute to a deviation between a CEF's market capitalization (i.e., the aggregate market price of its total outstanding shares) and the true market value of the municipal bonds that the CEF holds.
 Such factors include the CEFs' historical performance, fund expenses, dividend distribution yield, unrealized capital gains, investor trading to harvest short term losses, cost and use of leverage, liquidity, and governance.
 The Sub-Advisor's proprietary valuation model seeks to quantify each of these factors and adds them to (or if the factors have a negative impact, subtracts them from) a CEF's underlying market value.
 The resulting valuation is what the Sub-Advisor considers the fair market value for the CEF.
 The calculated fair market value per fund share is then compared to the actual price at which the CEF's shares are currently trading.
 The Sub-Advisor believes that any difference can be attributed to "irrational" explanations.
-If the Sub-Advisor's determination of a CEF's fair market value is greater than the CEF's actual market price, the Sub-Advisor considers the difference to be the CEF's fair market value is lower than the actual market price, the Sub-Advisor considers the difference to be the CEF's premium.
+If the Sub-Advisor's determination of a CEF's discount.
+Conversely, if the Sub-Advisor's determination of a CEF's discount.
+Conversely, if the Sub-Advisor's determination of a CEF's premium.